authorjapps/zerocode/README.md

     ...
     "assertions": {
         "body": {
-            "type": "$CONTAINS.STRING:Premium High" // Match only part of the value }
+            "type": "$CONTAINS.STRING:Premium High"      // Matches only part of the value }
     }
 }